matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 [Code on Rust playground](http://play.integer32.com/?gist=caf7609db82341fb7ccf13033738232e&version=stable)

 This version takes only 287 milliseconds to run, which is roughly 1.5 times faster than the previous one!
-But the assembly looks almost the same ...
+However, the assembly looks almost the same ...

 ~~~
     0.08 :       vmovsd -0x8(%rax,%rsi,8),%xmm1